ccarvalho-eng/squid_mesh/README.md

 Squid Mesh lets Phoenix and OTP applications define, run, inspect, replay, and recover durable workflows in code.

-> <i>The name comes from two ideas: a squid’s many coordinated arms, and a mesh of connected workflow steps.
-It reflects the goal of orchestrating many moving parts without forcing each application to build that coordination layer itself.</i>
+> <i>The name blends a squid’s coordinated arms with a mesh of connected workflow steps—capturing the idea of orchestrating many moving parts without rebuilding the coordination layer in every app..</i>

 ## Features